frantjc/rvgl-utils/README.md

   -H, --handicap stringToInt   Handicap to apply (default []) -h, --help                   Help for rvglsm
       --include-ai             Score AI players
-      --prefpath string        RVGL -prefpath to search for the session in --session string         Name of the session to resolve instead of using the latest one -s, --sink string            URL of the sink to send updates to (e.g. a Discord webhook URL)
+      --laps int               Set NLaps in default profile.ini and exit --prefpath string        RVGL -prefpath to search for the session in --session string         Name of the session to resolve instead of using the latest one -s, --sink string            URL of the sink to send updates to (e.g. a Discord webhook URL)